wangzhikai/Treetor/README.md

 # Treetor
-Treetor is a acyclic graph (tree/forest) rendering tools.
+Treetor is a acyclic graph (tree/forest) rendering tool.

 Introduction
 ----
-Treetor is a acyclic graph (tree/forest) rendering tools.
+Treetor is a acyclic graph (tree/forest) rendering tool.
 It was once aimed to visualize thread/resource dependency graph.
 This project started in 2012 with Java (TM) implementation.
 This project is an experimental project for non-commercial purpose.

 License
 ----